-- Step 1 Expand Fibre Channel in the Tree frame. - Step 2 Select the Logical Units branch.
+Step 1 Expand Fibre Channel in the Tree frame.
+Step 2 Select the Logical Units branch.
 A Logical Units table that includes all LUs in your configuration file appears in the View frame.

-- Step 3 Click the radio button next to the LUN whose properties you want to view, and then click Properties.

-The SRP LUN Properties window opens. - Step 4 (Optional) Select the random or sequential radio button in the Device Category field. - Step 5 (Optional) Enter a description in the Description field. - Step 6 (Optional) Enter an integer value in the Hi Mark field. - Step 7 (Optional) Enter an integer value in the Max Retry field. - Step 8 (Optional) Enter an integer value in the Min IO Timeout field. - Step 9 (Optional) Click a radio button in the Dynamic Pathing field. - Step 10 Click Apply, and then click Close.
+Step 3 Click the radio button next to the LUN whose properties you want to view, and then click Properties .
+The SRP LUN Properties window opens.
+Step 4 (Optional) Enter a description in the Description field.
+Step 5 (Optional) Enter an integer value in the Hi Mark field.
+Step 6 (Optional) Enter an integer value in the Max Retry field.
+Step 7 (Optional) Enter an integer value in the Min IO Timeout field.
+Step 8 (Optional) Click a radio button in the Dynamic Pathing field.
+Step 9 Click Apply, and then click Close.